-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+To comply with the EU Taxonomy, the criteria applicable to fossil gas include emission limitations and switching to renewable electricity or low-carbon fuels by the end of 2035.
+As far as nuclear energy is concerned, the criteria include comprehensive rules on nuclear safety and waste management.